Jonathan holds it as a high honor to lead services at Rodfei Zedek.

 A leading visionary in American choral music, Jonathan has been sharing the joy of his art form since he joined the Chicago Children’s Choir in Hyde Park at the age of ten.
 Jonathan assembled his first pickup choir at math camp six years later and has never stopped.
 He is Founding Artistic Director of Chicago a cappella, the virtuoso professional ensemble that he founded in 1993 and from which he will retire in 2019.
 For his work there, Jonathan was the recipient of Chorus America‘s 2008 Louis Botto Award for Innovative Action and Entrepreneurial Zeal.

-Jonathan is also Artistic Director, CEO, and co-founder (with his wife, Sandy) of Encore Illinois, NFP, the Chicago area’s leading choral-music organization for older adults.
-Encore serves the community with seven daytime, non-auditioned choirs for singers “55 and better” in the city and suburbs, including the Hyde Park Encore Chorale that rehearses on Monday mornings right here at CRZ.
-Encore serves more than 300 singers in its fall and spring choirs and offers free public performances at the end of each session.
-Jonathan and Sandy also have brought to Chicago the Good Memories Encore Chorale, a community of compassion and joy, in which people with early-stage Alzheimer’s and other dementias sing in a choir together with their care partners.
+Jonathan is also Artistic Director, CEO, and co-founder (with his wife, Sandy) of the Sounds Good!
+Choir, the Chicago area’s leading choral-music organization for older adults.
+Sounds Good! serves the community with seven daytime, non‑auditioned choirs for singers “55 and better” in the city and suburbs, including the Hyde Park Sounds Good!
+Choir that rehearses on Monday mornings right here at CRZ.
+Sounds Good! serves more than 300 singers in its fall and spring choirs and offers free public performances at the end of each session.
+Jonathan and Sandy also have brought to Chicago the Good Memories Choir, a community of compassion and joy, in which people with early-stage Alzheimer’s and other dementias sing in a choir together with their care partners.

 Jonathan makes choral music engaging and fun for singers from amateur to professional.
 He is a professional singer, composer/arranger, producer, music publisher, and passionate spokesperson for the power of choral music.
 His series of “Wacky Christmas Carols” keeps singers and audiences laughing in December.
 A leader in Jewish choral music, he is the host of “A Chanukah Celebration with Chicago a cappella,” broadcast nationally on the WFMT Fine Arts Network.
 He was producer for Chicago a cappella’s first nine commercial recordings, including “Days of Awe and Rejoicing: Radiant Gems of Jewish Music,” which includes repertoire performed at CRZ during the High Holidays.